After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 Provide permanent details such as your parents' names and address.
 These cannot be edited later, so ensure they match your official documents.

-Step 3: Registration & Security Deposit Fees
+Step 3: Registration and Security Deposit Fees

 Payment can be made via credit card, debit card, or net banking.
 Candidates must pay: